-YEAR 2021 (OIG-22-A-04)
+YEAR 2020 (OIG-21-A-05)

-The Office of the Inspector General (OIG) contracted with SBG Technology Solutions, Inc. (SBG) to conduct an independent evaluation of the Nuclear Regulatory Commission's (NRC) Implementation of the Federal Information Security Modernization Act (FISMA) of 2014 for Fiscal Year 2021.
-Attached is SBG's report titled Independent Evaluation of the NRC's Implementation of the Federal Information Security Modernization Act (FISMA) of 2014 for Fiscal Year 2021.
-The objective was to evaluate the effectiveness of the information security policies, procedures, and practices at the NRC.
+The Office of the Inspector General (OIG) contracted with SBG Technology Solutions, Inc. (SBG) to conduct an independent evaluation of the Nuclear Regulatory Commission's (NRC) Implementation of the Federal Information Security Modernization Act (FISMA) of 2014 for Fiscal Year 2020.
+Attached is SBG's report titled Independent Evaluation of the NRC's Implementation of the Federal Information Security Modernization Act (FISMA) of 2014 for Fiscal Year 2020.
+The evaluation objective was to evaluate the effectiveness of the information security policies, procedures, and practices of the NRC.
 The findings and conclusions presented in this report are the responsibility of SBG.
 The OIG's responsibility is to provide adequate oversight of the contractor's work in accordance with the Council of Inspectors General on Integrity and Efficiency Quality Standards for Inspection and Evaluation.